gravitational/careers/challenges/cloud/sre.md

 ### Deployment

-* Create a helm chart for the service
+* Create a helm chart for the service that includes, a minimum: a Deployment, ServiceAccount and Service
 * Deploy releases of the API Server to a Kubernetes cluster (and possible dependencies)
 * Upgrade releases of the API Server to a Kubernetes cluster (and possible dependencies)
-* Include a production Deployment of this service, including but not limited to: Deployment, ServiceAccount, Service

 ## Level 5